delight-im/ShortURL/README.md

  * `3141592` <=> `vJST`
  * `123456789` <=> `pgK8p`

+## Contributing

+All contributions are welcome!
+If you wish to contribute, please create an issue first so that your feature, problem or question can be discussed.

 ## License

 This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).